Most people call these clouds and stop.

-These cloud fingers are delicate as a concert pianists hands and look like Octopus tentacles near a coral reef.
+These cloud fingers are delicate as a concert pianists hands and look like Octopus tentacles reaching for prey near a coral reef.

 No matter how you describe this natural phenomenon, the safest posture is to bow your head and appreciate your good fortune for a world you didn’t make but get to live in.